-Chronic lymphocytic leukemia (CLL) is a type of cancer affecting the immune system.
+Chronic lymphocytic leukemia (CLL) is a type of cancer that affects the immune system.
 In a person with CLL, the infection-fighting part of white blood cells, known as B cells, don’t function properly.

-Currently, no drug or other therapy has been able to cure CLL, but researchers are working on developing new drugs in the hope of making a cure possible.
+Currently, no drug or other therapy has been able to cure CLL.
+However, researchers are working on developing new drugs in the hope of making a cure possible.

 To cure CLL, a treatment will have to wipe out all of the cancer cells and prevent the cancer from ever coming back or relapsing.
 So far, the challenge has been that a small number of cancer cells often remain in the body after treatment.
 This is called minimal residual disease (MRD).

 Because CLL is a slow-growing cancer, some people won’t need to start treatment for many years after diagnosis.
-In people whose cancer does spread, treatments can help them achieve long periods of remission, during which there is no sign of cancer in the body.
+In people whose cancer does spread, treatments can help them achieve long periods of remission, during which there’s no sign of cancer in the body.

 These treatments dramatically extend the survival times for people with this cancer, helping them live longer in remission.